Pune, India, May 2021 /MRFR Press Release/- Market Research Future has published a half-cooked research report on the medical bionic implant market.

 However, lack of skilled professionals and the high cost of devices and poor healthcare system in low and middle-income countries may hamper the growth of the market.

-It is estimated that the medical bionic implant/artificial organs market is expected to register a CAGR of 7.0% during the forecast period of 2018–2023.
+It is estimated that the Medical Bionic Implant/Artificial Organs Market is expected to reach USD 22.17 Billion by 2030 at 7.90% CAGR during the forecast period 2022-2030.

 The Americas dominates the medical bionic implant/artificial organs market owing to the presence of major market players and high adoption rate of medical bionic implants.
 On November 02, 2017, Second Sight Medical Products, Inc. received the U.S. FDA approval to initiate Orion Cortical Visual Prosthesis System (Orion) feasibility clinical study.
 In 2013, the company won the FDA approval for Argus II retinal prosthesis system.